levon003/levon003.github.io/_posts/2025-10-14-tutor-feedback-interface.md

 It doesn't have to be this way!
 While I'm not aware of detailed case studies examining educator feedback interfaces, there is a growing body of research describing experiences with and ideas for educator feedback interfaces.
 This post is a quick round-up of papers that address the design and implementation of educator feedback interfaces.
-If you're going to start implementing your own educator feedback interface, I suggest looking at
+If you're going to start implementing your own educator feedback interface, I suggest looking at some of these sources; you might find some useful inspiration.

 Here's a quick source round-up: